icons8/lunacy-docs/docs/rn_before_v10.md

 * We temporarily removed the support for external plugins.
 That was a trade-off we had to make in order to release the Mac and Linux versions.
 We're planning to restore the feature in one of the upcoming releases.
 * We removed suggestions panels.
 We need to re-think this feature.
 A new, revamped version will appear soon.
 * There is a known issue with the display of some fonts.
 We're doing our best to fix it.
-Workaround: use [v.6.9](https://lcdn.icons8.com/setup/LunacySetup_6.9.0.exe).
 * And one more thing.
 If you'd like to have Lunacy on iPad, vote for it <a href="https://lunatics.icons8.com/discussion/204/lunacy-for-ipad#latest" target="_blank">here</a>.